 Follow us on Facebook and Instagram!

 Gikendaasowin loosely translates to learning/knowledge.
-The jiimaanke will encompass Anishinaabemowin, cultural protocols, and other elements of traditional practices as related to jiimaan construction.
+The jiimaanke encompassed Anishinaabemowin, cultural protocols, and other elements of traditional practices as related to jiimaan construction.

-Inquiries regarding speaking/presenting about Oshkinigig, can be sent directly to Project Coordinator, Kyla Judge, via email at [email protected]
+Inquiries regarding Oshkinigig, can be sent directly to Project Coordinator, Kyla Judge, via email at [email protected].

 *** Please visit @GBAnishinaabekYouth for project updates ***